GITHUBwiang/githubwiang.github.io/source/_posts/Manjaro-安装配置记录.md

 "html" = '<img src="{url}" />'
 "markdown-simple" = "![]({url})"

+# If your network access to Github is abnormal or sluggish, you can try the following CDN acceleration.
+[replacements]
+"raw.githubusercontent.com" = "cdn.jsdelivr.net/gh"
+"/master" = "@master"

 # Github uploader
 [uploaders.github]
 # Branch to save files, for example master or main